 Bushwick, which neighbors Brooklyn's astoundingly popular Williamsburg neighborhood, has a storied past.
-In the 19th Century, it was a vital part of America's beer history and known as the beer capital.
-By the 1970s, all of the breweries in Bushwick had closed and for a long stretch of time, this Brooklyn neighborhood was neglected and many of the buildings were shuttered.
+In the 19th century, it was a vital part of America's beer history and known as the beer capital.
+By the 1970s, all of the breweries in Bushwick had closed.
+For a long stretch of time following, this Brooklyn neighborhood was neglected and many of the buildings were shuttered.
 However, in recent years, Bushwick is experiencing a renaissance.
 Factory facades have been transformed into canvases for talented street artists and creative types are flocking to the area.

 After enjoying the open-air museum of the country’s best street art, stop in the galleries and discover works by emerging artists, or simply browse through bookshops or have a meal at the many restaurants popping up all over the area.
 Don’t forget to stick around after dark because Bushwick is teeming with artistic haunts, from cutting edge theaters to performance spaces.

-You can spend the day in the world's best museums in Manhattan, but you should know that the warehouse walls of Bushwick are filled with some of the best art in NYC.
+You can spend the day in the world's best museums in Manhattan, but you should know that the warehouse walls of Bushwick are filled with some of the best art in New York City.
 Start your street art tour at the Bushwick Collective on Troutman Street at Saint Nicholas Avenue, where the colorful murals are painted on the walls of the neighboring blocks.
 If you're visiting during the summer, the Bushwick Collective hosts a block party on the first Saturday in June which attracts quite a crowd.
-However, you can stroll through these few blocks any time of year on your own, taking in a DIY tour.
+However, you can stroll through these few blocks on your own any time of year.

 Although this is the stretch of Bushwick known for street art, there are also other notable murals in the Bushwick/East Williamsburg border near the Morgan Avenue stop on the New York City subway's L train line.
 Stroll through this section of Bushwick, stopping in at Friends NYC on Bogart Street for some vintage threads as well as a great collection of new clothes and jewelry, as you continue you walk through the arty streets of Bushwick.

 Shop for Books